Dangerous Toys: Lineup changes, Pissed and The R*tist 4*merly Known as Dangerous Toys (1992–1998)

-Later years (1999–present)
+Subsequent activities (1999–2017)

-In 1999 Dangerous Toys released a live album, Vitamins and Crash Helmets Tour-Live Greatest Hits (Deadline/Cleopatra).
+In 1999, Dangerous Toys released a live album, Vitamins and Crash Helmets Tour-Live Greatest Hits (Deadline/Cleopatra).
 After that, band activity slowed.

 Singer Jason McMaster performs in various Austin-based rock-bands, including Sad Wings, Capricorn USA, and Broken Teeth a band formed in 1999 with Dangerous Toys guitarist Paul Lidel.
-Lidel left Broken Teeth in 2006 and now writes and performs with Adrenaline Factor, Jokerville, and 99 Crimes.
+Lidel left Broken Teeth in 2006 and now writes and performs with Adrenaline Factor, Jokerville, 99 Crimes and Scream Therapy.
 Lidel is also a music instructor who trains future would-be guitar rockstars.
-Drummer Mark Geary and bassist Mike Watson record and perform in an Austin-based heavy metal band called Proof Of Life.
+Drummer Mark Geary and bassist Mike Watson record and perform in an Austin-based heavy metal band called Proof of Life.

 In 2001, they played a few shows in their hometown of Austin, Texas and in Tokyo, Japan, rejoined by their original bassist, Mike Watson.
 They reunited for another set of live shows in Austin and Tokyo during February 2003, Austin in May 2005, and at Bat Fest (an annual Austin event) with Rhino Bucket in September 2006.
 Portions of the 2006 show were recorded and initially intended for release as XX, a 20-year career retrospective CD/DVD.
 The XX project was postponed indefinitely in mid-2007.
 The band was also rumored to be working on a new album during this period, but nothing has come out of it.

 In 2006, "Teas'n, Pleas'n" was covered by Shadows Fall on their compilation album Fallout from the War, featuring guest vocals from Toys' vocalist Jason McMaster.

-In 2007, Dangerous Toys recorded a cover of Lynyrd Skynyrd's hit song Simple Man for An All Star Tribute to Lynyrd Skynyrd, (Deadline/Cleopatra).
+In 2007, Dangerous Toys recorded a cover of Lynyrd Skynyrd's hit song "Simple Man" for An All Star Tribute to Lynyrd Skynyrd (Deadline/Cleopatra).
 Also in 2007, they performed an unannounced short set at the end of a show featuring the member's current bands (Adrenaline Factor, Proof of Life and Broken Teeth).

-In 2008 they performed a handful of shows.
-Most notable was a 20th Anniversary show in Austin, TX, on November 8, with all original band members.
+In 2008, they performed a handful of shows.
+Most notable was a 20th Anniversary show in Austin on November 8, with all original band members.

-In March 2012, McMaster married photographer Kate Patten in a private ceremony in West Hollywood, CA.
+In March 2012, McMaster married photographer Kate Patten in a private ceremony in West Hollywood, California.

 In 2017, it was announced that Dangerous Toys had signed a deal with EMP Label Group, the label of Megadeth bassist David Ellefson to reissue remastered versions of several of the band's catalog releases including Pissed, The R*tist 4*merly Known as Dangerous Toys, and XX: Live.
 Pissed was re-released on September 8, 2017 on Vinyl LP, Picture Disc, and CD.